aneurismike/aneurismike/README.md

 - 👋 Hi, I’m @aneurismike.
-- 👀 Concept Illustrator, Software Developer, and Designer.
+- 👀 I like Design and Art. but for now I'm looking to work as a developer.
-- 📫 Reach me at aneurismike@gmail.com.
+- 📫 Reach me at aneurismike@gmail.com (just for work, no collabs for now).
+- I'm Learning the CGI Pipeline to create CGI Worlds.

 <!---
 aneurismike/aneurismike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.